 13. Celebrity Liquor

-On the recommendation of our server at Väike Rataskaevu, we tried a delicious after-dinner aperitif that is the side project of a famous Estonian actress, Tiina Tauraite.
+After dinner, our server at Väike Rataskaevu recommended we tried a delicious after-dinner aperitif.
+The drink is a side project for a famous Estonian actress, Tiina Tauraite.
 It was fantastic, and a cool local suggestion to enhance our dining experience.

-As we planned our trip to Tallinn (link to our full trip itinerary), we talked to a few people who’ve been there before.
-Several even messaged us when they saw where we were visiting on social media.
+As we planned our trip to Tallinn, Estonia (link to our full trip itinerary), we talked to a few people who’ve been there before.
+Several people even messaged us on social media when they saw we were visiting Tallinn.
 No matter the reason, every person who had experienced Tallinn gave the same glowing reviews and said we would love it.
 They were right – we did.
-We are excited to plan a return and left some things to come back from like The Singing Grounds, where The Singing Revolution began, Kumu Art Gallery and the Maritime Museum.
+As soon as we left, we discussed when we could return and some things to do when we come back.
+For example, The Singing Grounds, where The Singing Revolution began, Kumu Art Gallery and the Maritime Museum.

 There are just some cities in Europe that don’t have the same star-power of Paris, Rome or Amsterdam but they draw you in and make you fall in love.
 Tallinn did just that, and while it’s not etched in everyone’s must-visit traveler’s notebook, it’s cemented a spot in our wanderlust hearts.